nickjiang2378/test-time-registers/README.md

 # Ready-to-Use Models with Test-Time Registers 🤗

-For ease of use, we provide models that already include the precomputed register neurons and test-time register.
-Please visit the links below or take a look at `dinov2_demo.ipynb` and `openclip_demo.ipynb` for example usage.
+Since CLIP-style models have not been released with registers, we provide OpenCLIP models on HuggingFace that include precomputed register neurons and test-time registers.
+Please visit the links below and take a look `openclip_vitb16.ipynb` or `openclip_vitl14.ipynb` for example usage.
+These models can be further fine-tuned or used for other downstream applications.
+VLMs soon to come!
 <table style="margin: auto">
   <thead>
     <tr>